SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/LLM-JEPA.md

 Their main contributions are:
 - **Novel JEPA-based training objective**: They present the first JEPA-based training objective for LLMs operating in embedding space and with different views, perfectly following vision-based JEPAs without sacrificing the generative capabilities of LLMs.
 - **Improved SOTA**: They empirically validate their formulation in various fine-tuning settings, where they obtain improvements over standard LLM fine-tuning solutions.
 They also explore pretraining scenarios, showing encouraging results of LLM-JEPA
-- **Extensive empirical validation**: On various model family (llama, gemma, apple/openelm, allenai/olmo), datasets (NL-RX, GSM8K, Spider, RottenTomatoes), and size
+- **Extensive empirical validation**: On various model family (llama, gemma, apple/openelm, allenai/olmo), datasets (NL-RX for converting Natural Language to Regular Expressions, GSM8K for Mathematical Reasoning, Spider for Text-to-SQL Generation, RottenTomatoes for Sentiment Classification), and size

 ### Architecture
 The construction of our LLM-JEPA objective relies on two principles.
 First, the generative capabilities of LLMs must be preserved, and Second, it should be aimed